sebabrata-mukherjee/sebabrata-mukherjee.github.io/seba.md

-Sebabrata Mukherjee undertook his Ph.D. at Heriot-Watt University, Edinburgh in the area of experimental simulation of solid-state phenomena in photonic structures and was subsequently awarded
+Sebabrata Mukherjee undertook his Ph.D. at Heriot-Watt University, Edinburgh, in the area of experimental simulation of solid-state phenomena in photonic structures and was subsequently awarded
-<a href="https://www.hw.ac.uk/uk/students/doc/macfarlane-fund-poster.pdf" target="_blank">*The 2016 MacFarlane Prize*</a> for the most outstanding contribution to the research at the University.
-He worked as a Research Associate at Heriot-Watt University and postdoctoral scholar at the Pennsylvania State University, USA.
+<a href="https://www.hw.ac.uk/uk/students/doc/macfarlane-fund-poster.pdf" target="_blank">*The 2016 MacFarlane Prize*</a> for the most outstanding contribution to research at the University.
+He has also worked as a Research Associate at Heriot-Watt University and postdoctoral scholar at Pennsylvania State University, USA.
 Sebabrata currently works as an Assistant Professor in the <a href="http://www.physics.iisc.ernet.in/people-faculty.php" target="_blank">Department of Physics</a> IISc Bangalore.
 His research interests include photonics and condensed matter physics.
-Recently, he received Infosys Young Investigator Award 2024. <br />
+Recently, he received the Infosys Young Investigator Award in 2024. <br />

 See Sebabrata Mukherjee’s <a href="https://scholar.google.co.uk/citations?hl=en&user=M29JjtAAAAAJ" target="_blank">google scholar</a> profile <br />